CryoKatOnIce/kryopy/README.md

-# kartopy
+# kryopy

-Created for easy processing of CryoSat2 radar alrimetry data as a part of a Doctoral project of K.M.
+Created for easy processing of CryoSat2 radar alrimetry data and comparison to ICESat2, as a part of a Doctoral project of K.M.
 Sejan at Utrecht University.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To run this package on your machine in parallel, use Master_code.py.
+At this stage, this package has been build to be run through GUI developement enviroment, and not through a terminal.

 ## Versioning